Set the seed for reproducibility

 for single and 1

-for multiple predicates.
+for multi-verbs predicates.
 This is the same dummy coding we encountered in Chapter 27 for categorical predictors, but now we apply that to a binary outcome variable.
 Then you just take the mean of the dummy column by group, to obtain the proportion of multi-verb predicates for each group.
 Note that since we code multi-verb predicates with 1

 , taking the mean gives you the proportion of multi-verb predicates and the proportion of single predicates is just \(1 - p\) where \(p\) is the proportion of multi-verb predicates.